-- compare the risks due to dangerous goods transport along alternative routes; for example, via the tunnel or an alternative open route
+- assess the societal risks due to dangerous goods transport for a tunnel or a route;

-The software can be used to perform a risk analysis as required for dangerous goods transport by the European Directive 2004/54/EC on minimum safety requirements for tunnels in the trans-European road network.
+The software can be used to perform a specific risk analysis for dangerous goods transport.
+This specific risk analysis can be part of the general risk analysis required by the European Directive 2004/54/EC on minimum safety requirements for tunnels on the trans-European road network.

-- Contour maps of individual risk along tunnel and open routes
+- Contour maps of individual risks along tunnels and open routes

-- Societal risk presented as FN-curves, where F is the frequency of N or more fatalities (and/or injuries)
+- Societal risks presented as FN-curves, where F is the frequency of N or more fatalities (and/or injuries)

 Presentation of the QRA model